 The outbreak of the novel coronavirus, or COVID-19, continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
-The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued impact on economic and market conditions.
+The outbreak has triggered a period of global economic slowdown and continued volatility and could have a continued impact on economic and market conditions, even after restrictive measures are relaxed or removed.
 The situation presents material uncertainty and risk with respect to the Company and the Company's portfolio companies' performance and financial results.
-In the preparation of the consolidated interim financial statements, the Company has incorporated the potential impact of COVID-19 into its estimates and assumptions that affect the carrying amounts of its assets and liabilities, and the reported amount of its results using the best available information as of March 31, 2021.
+In the preparation of the consolidated interim financial statements, the Company has incorporated the potential impact of COVID-19 into its estimates and assumptions that affect the carrying amounts of its assets and liabilities, and the reported amount of its results using the best available information as of June 30, 2021.
 Significant sources of estimation uncertainty include the fair value measurement of investments and the determination of expected credit losses on financial assets.
-The Company is actively monitoring developments with respect to this pandemic, including existing and potential economic impacts on the underlying businesses associated with the Company's financial assets, and the ability of such businesses to meet their financial obligation to the Company on a timely basis.
+The Company continues to actively monitor developments with respect to this pandemic, including existing and potential economic impacts on the underlying businesses associated with the Company's financial assets, and the ability of such businesses to meet their financial obligation to the Company on a timely basis.
 The Company also reviews collateral values and monitors financial results of the underlying businesses on an ongoing basis.